 Enterprise Truck Rental serves both families and businesses across Michigan, offering everything from small cargo vans to full size moving trucks and commercial haulers.
 While the company is best known for convenience and availability, its trucks log heavy mileage and are often rented by drivers with limited experience handling large vehicles.
 When these trucks are poorly maintained or overloaded, serious crashes can occur.

 At The Clark Law Office, we represent people injured in Enterprise truck accidents throughout Michigan.
-Our attorneys know how to expose unsafe practices, recover maintenance records, and prove when negligence caused a preventable collision.
+Our attorneys know how to expose unsafe practices, obtain maintenance records, and prove when negligence caused a preventable collision.
 For questions about commercial coverage and shared liability, our Michigan legal team can review your claim and explain your options.

 Enterprise Fleet Snapshot